King Island Council area

 - A smaller percentage of local workers who travelled by car, as driver (58.8% compared to 65.5%)

 - A smaller percentage of local workers who travelled by bus (0% compared to 2.8%)

 - A larger percentage of local workers who walked only (7.0% compared to 4.8%)

-The largest changes in the method of travel of work of the workforce in King Island Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the King Island Council area between 2011 and 2016 were:

 - Car, as driver (-22 local workers)

 - Walked only (-18 local workers)

 - Worked at home (+8 local workers)